Pictorial: How to Build a Deck or Porch

 I've taken the liberty to add other ways along with some deck railing codes which are noted in What would Dave do? below.

-The first step is to attach the ledger board to the home.
+So the first step is attaching the ledger board to the home.

 Temporarily attaching ledger board